BelenVN/data-analyst-proyect-ABC-Corporation/README.md

 Creation of a DB (with clean DF) in MySQL Workbench, editing tables and their corresponding relations/restrictions.
 Lastly, creation of the DB diagram.

-### Sixth phase: ETL
+### Sixth phase: ETL - Loading

-Data extraction, transformation and loading (ETL): -automation of the data insertion into the DB and the information transformation process to ensure that information is updated and inserted in a consistent manner.
+Data extraction, transformation and loading (ETL): automation of the data insertion into the DB and the information transformation process to ensure that information is updated and inserted in a consistent manner.

 ## Authors